 A new wave of chatter rose up as the students did what they did best.
 Gossip.

-As Loki descended from the stage, he was confronted by six students in the sixth and seventh years.
+As Loki descended from the stage, he was confronted by a couple of students, looking to be in their sixth or seventh years.
 He raised an eyebrow.
 "Can I help you?" he asked.

 They drew their wands.
 "You killed our parents," one of them, a blonde Gryffindor snarled.
 "In New York."

 "I killed a lot of people's parents, and that was mostly the work of my minions," Loki said evenly, inwardly sighing.
 It disturbed him how familiar he had got with being confronted by the grief-stricken and outraged relatives of those who had died or been injured as the direct or indirect result of his actions.
 Then again, those relatives were hardly few in number and had ample cause to be outraged.
 There were a number of ways of handling this kind of situation, and they were each tailored to the audience.
 All required a deft touch.
 With that in mind, he narrowed his eyes and examined the group.